mendix/docs/content/en/docs/catalog/manage/curate.md

 ### 5.1 Adding or Editing a Catalog Description

-If a description was included in the contract, it will be displayed in the asset details screen for the selected data source.
+If a description was included in the contract, it will be displayed in the Data Source details page for the selected data source.
 You can add a description or edit an existing description for the Catalog.
 They are included in searches.

 {{% alert color="info" %}}If there is a **Catalog Description** for a service, both descriptions will be retained for the service in the Catalog regardless of the one that is selected for display in the Data Source details page. {{% /alert %}}